veekun/pokedex/doc/usage.rst

 To get information out of the Pokédex, you will need to create a :class:`Session <pokedex.db.multilang.MultilangSession>`.
 To do that, use :func:`pokedex.db.connect`.
 For simple uses, you don't need to give it any
-arguments: it the database that ``pokedex load`` fills up by default.
+arguments: it uses the database that ``pokedex load`` fills up by default.
 If you need to select another database, give its URI as the first argument.

 The object :func:`~pokedex.db.connect` gives you is actually a :class:`SQLAlchemy session <sqlalchemy.orm.session.Session>`, giving you the